deepnclear/buyer-workflow-mvp/README.md

 2. You should see the message: `⚡️ Buyer Workflow MVP is running!`

 3. In your Slack workspace:
+   - Invite the bot to a public channel: `/invite @Buyer Workflow MVP`
-   - Type "hello" to get a friendly greeting and instructions
+   - Type "hello" in the channel to get a friendly greeting and instructions
-   - Use `/buyer-profile` to open the buyer profile modal
+   - Use `/buyer-profile` to open the buyer preferences modal
    - Fill out the form and submit to see the confirmation message

 ## Usage

 ### Buyer Profile Command

-1. Type `/buyer-profile` in any Slack channel or direct message
+1. Type `/buyer-profile` in any Slack channel where the bot is present
 2. Fill out the modal form with:
-   - **Company Name**: Your organization's name
-   - **Industry**: Select from predefined options (Technology, Healthcare, Finance, etc.)
+   - **Search Areas**: Desired neighborhoods/locations
-   - **Budget Range**: Choose your project budget range
+   - **Price Range**: Preferred budget
-   - **Project Requirements**: Describe your specific needs
+   - **Bedrooms**: Target number of bedrooms
+   - **Must-Haves / Notes**: Key features or requirements

-3. Click "Submit" to save your profile
+3. Click "Submit" to save your preferences
 4. Receive an instant confirmation message with your submitted information

 ### Hello Message

-Simply type "hello" in a channel where the bot is present or in a direct message to receive a greeting and usage instructions.
+Simply type "hello" in a channel where the bot is present to receive a greeting and usage instructions.

 ## Project Structure